incountry/sdk-python/README.md

 ---

 The `add_attachment` method allows you to add or replace attachments.
-File data can be provided either as `BynaryIO` object or `string` with a path to the file in the file system.
+File data can be provided either as `BinaryIO` object or `string` with a path to the file in the file system.

 ```python
 def add_attachment(